aws/aws-xray-java-agent/README.md

 ```
 This artifact is used for installing the agent during runtime.
 This is necessary for consumption in a Lambda environment.
 We do not recommend using this installer in a regular runtime environment as running the agent using the java agent argument is more reliable in ensuring all the frameworks are properly instrumented.

 Build the agent and it should contain three additional jars in the ./target/xray-agent directory.
+Next, we need to obtain the **tools.jar** file from the JDK.
+Lambda executes the Java code in a Linux environment.
+In order to get this jar file, we recommend downloading the latest [Correto JDK 1.8](https://docs.aws.amazon.com/corretto/latest/corretto-8-ug/downloads-list.html) version from the website and extracting it from the distribution.
+Download the **tar.gz** bundled version of the Correto JDK and unzip it into a directory.
+The tools.jar should be located in `lib/tools.jar`.
+With all the jar files ready, upload them as a Lambda Layer.

 The next step is to add all the transitive dependencies of the agent as a layer.
 The dependencies it requires are the runtime agent (which is built in the step above), the X-Ray SDK Core package, and the X-Ray AWS SDK instrumentor package.
 You may use the following plugin to do so:
 ```
   <plugin>
     <groupId>org.apache.maven.plugins</groupId>